Transfer of Non-traditional Credit

 Frederick County Public Schools High School Articulation Agreement

 FCC and the Frederick County Public Schools have an articulation agreement that awards college credit for selected Frederick County Public Schools coursework.
 To receive credit for these courses, students must have earned a specific grade as designated in the various agreements.
 Students should consult with their high school guidance office to plan their coursework.
-Upon successful completion of the coursework, the student should submit an official high school transcript directly to the Assistant Registrar for Transfer Evaluation in the Welcome & Registration Center.
+Upon successful completion of the coursework, the student must submit an official high school transcript directly to the Assistant Registrar in the Welcome Center.
 College credit will be posted on the student’s transcript if the credits are applicable to their degree program.
 If needed, these credits can also be used as free electives.

 Note: Students must be admitted to FCC for credit to be awarded.
 FCPS Articulation brochure

 Defense Activity for Nontraditional Education Support(DANTES)